 The GED® Math Test consists of about 46 questions.
 A calculator and formula sheet will be provided to use for most of the questions.

-The GED Math Test covers material from:
+The GED® Math Test covers material, like:

 - Number operations and number sense